olabucz/projects/Projects/01 R Data Analysis/README.md

 Analysis done in January 2023 entirely with R language.

 In Nobel-Prize-laureates_analysis.pdf file, there are some interesting statistics originally hidden behind messy numbers and values.
-Charts and fact about laureates' age, names, gender and prize motivation?
+Charts and facts about laureates' age, names, gender and prize motivations?
 Feel free to find out! :point_up: